hekutoru-dev/d3-demographics-visualization/README.md

 The data set included with the assignment is based on 2014 ACS 1-year estimates:
 [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml).
 The current data set incldes data on rates of income, obesity, poverty, etc. by state.
 MOE stands for "margin of error."

 Using D3 techniques, I created a scatter plot that represents each state with circle elements.
-The scatter appears like the image shown here.
+The scatter plot looks very similar to next image:

 ![scatter](images/scatter.png)

 * Include state abbreviations in the circles.